the-drunk-coder/megra/Tutorial/01_basic_concepts.md

 		(node 1 (sine 'a4 :lvl 0.5 :dur 500))
 		(edge 1 1 :dur 1000 :prob 100)))
 ```
 If nothing went wrong, you should hear a steady beeping now.
 This means we're ready to start.
-So, to stop the beeping before it gets too annoying, type:
+So, to stop the beeping before it gets too annoying, type and run:

 ```lisp
 (stop) ;; Silence !